purindaisuki/Minesweeper/README.md

 # Minesweeper
-A minesweeper game requiring no guessing with GUI
+A minesweeper game requiring no guessing with GUI written in java

 Every move is deducible which is guaranteed by a solver implemented with single point and CSP strategies.